Are you wondering how to create a temporary login for WordPress that will automatically expire after a given time?

 When You May Need Temporary Login Accounts for WordPress

 If you trust the developer, then you can create an administrator account for them and later delete it when they have done their job.
+Similarly, you can add new users and authors in WordPress and later block the user without deleting their account.

 If you don’t like the video or need more instructions, then continue reading.